 Another exception exists if your case involves multiple defendants or at-fault parties.
 If multiple people contributed to your injuries, a settlement agreement and release form will only apply to the individual defendant against which you filed the initial claim.
 If you discover other at-fault parties later, you can still file a lawsuit against them even if you accepted a settlement from the first defendant as long as the statute of limitations has not run out.

 Finally, you could potentially file a lawsuit after taking a settlement if your lawyer detects signs of fraud, coercion, deceit, duress, blackmail, violence, withholding of material facts or other bad-faith practices that could invalidate a settlement agreement.
 These issues with your original settlement could void the agreement and give you the ability to file a lawsuit against the defendant instead.

 Although exceptions to the rule exist, it is rare to be able to file a lawsuit after accepting a settlement agreement in California.
 The best way to protect yourself financially is to make sure accepting an insurance settlement is the right move for you based on advice from an attorney.
-A personal injury lawyer will be someone you can trust to guide you according to your best interests.
+A La Mesa personal injury lawyer will be someone you can trust to guide you according to your best interests.

 Hire a lawyer as soon as possible after suffering a serious personal injury.
 A lawyer can provide counsel you can trust as to the true value of your injuries, foreseeable medical expenses, future lost wages and how to detect insurance bad faith.
 A lawyer may be able to negotiate for a better settlement amount on your behalf or help you bring a lawsuit, whether or not you have already accepted a settlement offer.